influxdata/docs-v2/content/influxdb/v2.0/backup-restore/restore.md

 - [Restore and replace all InfluxDB data](#restore-and-replace-all-influxdb-data)

 ### Restore all time series data
-To restore all time series data from a bucket directory into buckets with the same name as the backup source buckets, provide the following:
+To restore all time series data from a backup directory, provide the following:

 - backup directory path